CWPF Defined Benefit Scheme

 When you are ready to take your pension, let us know.

 We will pay you a pension for life.
-You have the option of giving up part of your pension for a tax-free lump sum which we'll pay to you soon as possible after you retire.
+You can give up part of your pension for a tax-free lump sum which we'll pay to you soon as possible after you retire.

 You don’t have to keep your pension with us.
-You can transfer it to a ‘defined contribution’ pension who might offer flexible ways of taking your pension.
-You could take:
+You can transfer it to a ‘defined contribution’ pension and take it in flexible ways.

 We'll tell you more about these options and how you can take advantage of them when you come to retire.

-If you move jobs and they have their own pension scheme, or you have a private pension you've set up you can move your pension into this, but you might need to take financial advice first.
+You can move your pension to another pension provider, but you usually need to take financial advice first.
 Get in touch with us if you would like to do this.

 My pension if I die

-If you die before or after you retire, we will usually pay half your pension to your husband, wife or civil partner.
+If you die before or after you retire, we will usually pay half your pension to your spouse or civil partner.

 We guarantee your pension for 5 years so if you die within this period, we will pay the remaining payments as a lump sum.